alininayeh/basicgrid/README.md

 BasicGrid
 =========

 A very basic searchable and sortable table made from JSON data.
-Include jquery and BasicGrid.min.js in your page to make it work.
+Include jQuery and BasicGrid.min.js in your page to make it work.

 Synthax: